EQUALITY, DIVERSITY AND INCLUSION POLICY

 We will display male and female results separately, side by side where systems allow.

-Our pregnancy deferral policy allows pregnant females to defer their entry for three years.
+Our IVF and pregnancy deferral policy allows females undergoing In Vitro Fertilisation (IVF) treatment or who become pregnant to defer their entry.
 There are three steps to follow:

-1. Submit a Pregnancy Deferral request in writing via the event website contact page any time after entry and up to one day prior to race day.
+1. Submit an IVF or pregnancy deferral request in writing via the event website contact page any time after entry and up to one day before race day.

-2. Provide written confirmation of the pregnancy signed by a doctor, registered midwife, or another medical professional such as a Maternity Certificate (MAT B1).
+2. Provide official written confirmation of the IVF treatment, or if pregnant, written confirmation signed by a doctor, registered midwife, or another medical professional, such as a Maternity Certificate (MAT B1).

-3. Women who obtain a Pregnancy Deferral will be granted automatic entry into any one of the next three races after the initial deferred race.
-They will not have to pay any additional entry fee should the price of a race entry increase during this time.
+3.2 Females who obtain a Pregnancy Deferral will be granted automatic entry into any one of the following three races (typically the following three years) after the initial deferred race.
+In both cases, the participant will not have to pay any additional entry fee should the price of a race entry increase during this time.

 Breastfeeding